icpc/ccs-specs/Contest_API.md

 Standard [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) are returned to indicate success or failure.
-If successful DELETE will have no response body, GET on a collection will return the collection, and every other method will contain the current (updated) state of the element.
+If successful DELETE will have no response body, GET on a collection will return the collection, and every other method will contain the current (updated) state of the object.

-If a POST, PUT, PATCH would cause any of the following issues it must fail, in addition to any endpoint or element-specific requirements:
+If a POST, PUT, PATCH would cause any of the following issues it must fail, in addition to any endpoint or object-specific requirements:

 * A PATCH on an `id` that doesn't exist.
 Will return a 404 error code.
 * A PUT or PATCH containing an id that does not match the URL.
 Will return a 409 error code.
-* A missing required attribute.
+* A missing required property.
-* An attribute that must not be provided is provided.
+* A property that must not be provided is provided.
-* An attribute type that is incorrect or otherwise invalid (e.g. non-nullable attribute set to null).
+* A property type that is incorrect or otherwise invalid (e.g. non-nullable property set to null).
-* A reference to another element is invalid (to maintain [referential integrity](#referential-integrity)).
+* A reference to another object is invalid (to maintain [referential integrity](#referential-integrity)).

-In addition to any endpoint or element-specific requirements, DELETE must fail if the element `id` doesn't exist, and return a 404 error code.
+In addition to any endpoint or object-specific requirements, DELETE must fail if the object `id` doesn't exist, and return a 404 error code.
-If the element being deleted is referenced by another element, the server must either fail or implement a cascading delete (to maintain [referential integrity](#referential-integrity))
+If the object being deleted is referenced by another object, the server must either fail or implement a cascading delete (to maintain [referential integrity](#referential-integrity))

-When there is a failure using any method the response message body must include a JSON element that contains the attributes 'code' (a number, identical to the HTTP status code returned) and 'message' (a string) with further information suitable for the user making the request, as per the following example:
+When there is a failure using any method the response message body must include a JSON object that contains the properties 'code' (a number, identical to the HTTP status code returned) and 'message' (a string) with further information suitable for the user making the request, as per the following example: